dmorris68/SmartExport/README.md

 project, using the project's stable Autodesk project ID.
 A project with no saved folder starts in Documents and never inherits another project's folder.

-The export dialog opens at a readable minimum size and shows the current naming
+The export dialog shows the current naming examples:
-examples:

 ```text
 Incrementing example: Part_v1.step